danjm-dev/djm-core-services/README.md

 Services are bound to the service locator and lazily instantiated when required.
 Most are "single" instances so only get instantiated the first time they are resolved, with the same instance returned for subsequent resolutions.
-Some services are "transient", meaning a unique instance is instantiated each time the service is resolved.
+Services can also be "transient", meaning a unique instance is instantiated each time the service is resolved.

+The service locator uses reflection to instantiate services, which can impact performance.
-I recommend caching instances of services during the awake or start phase to minimise reflection related performance costs.
+Although this impact should be minor, I recommend caching instances of services during the awake or start phase to minimise reflection related performance costs.

 ```csharp
 public class MainMenuManager : MonoBehaviour